 Steam locomotives didn't get eliminated because they were polluting the environment or because they were too noisy.
 No, the real reason steam engines fell out of favor with the railroad companies was the most common reason of all: engineers determined that they weren't efficient enough.
 With all of this efficiency comes a downside, however.

 The Dangers Diesel-Electric Locomotives Pose

-Diesel-locomotives have replaced steam locomotives in pulling freight throughout the world, but the railroad infrastructure they continue to run on is still highly inefficient.
+Although diesel-electric locomotives have almost completely replaced steam locomotives in pulling freight throughout the world, but the railroad infrastructure they continue to run on is still highly inefficient.
 Built in the days of slower, noisier trains, at-grade crossings pose serious risks to both pedestrians and motorists alike.
 Japan's high-speed all-electric bullet trains have been specially built tracks that pass over or under traffic.
 Yet in America, railroads are unwilling to make such massive capital investments.
 Therefore, they rely on a much simpler, though less successful strategy to promote safety: public service announcements.